USDA/data-standards/index.md

-This is the official site for distributing common USDA Data Standards and data elements in support of Food, Farms, Forests and Families.
+This is the official site for distributing common USDA data standards and data elements in support of Food, Farms, Forests, and Families.

 ![USDA Future State Diagram:  This shows the relationship between USDA Customers, USDA Programs, Statistical Agencies and Open Data.
 An ideal future state has common elements to make sharing data more efficient.](Common_Elements.png)